microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reportroot-getteamsteamactivitycounts.md

 ---
 title: "reportRoot: getTeamsTeamActivityCounts"
-description: "Get the number of Microsoft Teams activity by activity type.
-The activity types are meetings and messages related" ms.localizationpriority: medium ms.prod: "reports"
+description: "Get the number of activities in Microsoft Teams teams by activity type.
+The activity types are related to meetings and messages." ms.localizationpriority: medium ms.prod: "reports"
 author: "pranoychaudhuri"